AriESQ/CrostiniTips/README.md

 # CrostiniTips
 ## Tips for running linux containers (LXC) on ChromeOS via Crostini

-[Crostini](https://chromeos.dev/en/linux) is a system for running Linux in [LXC](https://linuxcontainers.org/lxc/introduction/) containers on the ChromeOS operating system.
-Crostini was designed with a focus on insulating ChromeOS from attacks or exploits coming from inside the containers.
+[Crostini](https://chromeos.dev/en/linux) is a system for running Linux in [LXC](https://linuxcontainers.org/lxc/introduction/) containers on the Chrome OS operating system.
+Crostini was designed with a focus on insulating Chrome OS from attacks or exploits coming from inside the containers.
 This is great for developers who want a secure, managed, operating system; while also having access to a linux development environment.

 LXC containers provides the user a full operating environment, including a command-line shell; and optionally, a graphical user interface.
 It is comparable to a virtual machine, except that LXC containers are less demanding on resources (CPU, memory) because they share the system kernel amongst multiple containers.
 Rather than needing separate kernels per virtual machine.
 LXC containers differ from Docker containers, in that Docker is mainly used to virtualize single applications, like a web-server, rather than a whole interactive operating environment.

 Crostini's architecture is complex.
 There are several layers of virtualization technologies nested within each other; as well as control channels that traverse layers.
-The ChromeOS setup instructions are sufficient for basic operation.
+The Chrome OS setup instructions are sufficient for basic operation.
 However, understanding the architecture and terminology is helpful for tracking down solutions in the event that something doesn't breaks.
 And understanding how the system is designed is important when making use of the more advanced capabilities.

 ## Quickstart Guide
 Crostini runs well without any major configuration.
-If you just want to get started running Linux on your ChromeOS device, the [instructions](https://chromeos.dev/en/linux/setup) from Google are good.
-ChromeOS devices from 2019 onwards generally support Crostini.
+If you just want to get started running Linux on your Chrome OS device, the [instructions](https://chromeos.dev/en/linux/setup) from Google are good.
+Chrome OS devices from 2019 onwards generally support Crostini.
 If your device is older, you can check if it is [supported](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-linux).
-If your ChromeOS device is controlled by an educational organization, the feature may have been disabled.
+If your Chrome OS device is controlled by an educational organization, the feature may have been disabled.

 Before following the Google install directions, one small improvement is to go into the Chrome browser and type `chrome://flags#crostini-multi-container` in the address bar, and enable this feature.
 As of Chrome version 98, on the Beta channel, this enables some additional options in the user interface to manage multiple linux instances.

-## ChromeOS vs ChromiumOS and Open Source Software
+## Chrome OS vs ChromiumOS and Open Source Software
 ChromiumOS is Open Source Software, the project was [founded by Google](https://blog.chromium.org/2009/12/whats-difference-between-chromium-os.html).
 Software contributors, including Google employees in their professional capacities, contribute to ChromiumOS.
-Google then pulls from the ChromiumOS source tree to build their commercial ChromeOS products.
+Google then pulls from the ChromiumOS source tree to build their commercial Chrome OS products.
 The Chromium web browser operates on an identical model, being the underlying source code for Google's Chrome browser.
-For simplicity, we will refer to ChromeOS and Chrome browser.
+For simplicity, we will refer to Chrome OS and Chrome browser.

 ## Crostini Architecture Overview